 This could possibly be due to a limitation of the Nintendo Switch's wireless.
 Nintendo may have opted to keep wireless speeds fast, rather than require your console to talk to yet another device.
 Mario Kart 8 Deluxe's Online Play mode allows both players use of the double Joy-Con method.

 Here's a quick rundown of multiplayer controller configurations:

 Local Multiplayer (two to four players on one console): Supports single horizontal Joy-Con for each player, two Joy-Cons held vertically for each player, and Switch Pro Controller.

 Online Play (one to two players on one console, playing online matches): Supports single horizontal Joy-Con for each player, two vertically held Joy-Cons for each player or Switch Pro Controller.

 Wireless Play (one to two players on one console, playing against other Switch owners nearby): Supports single horizontal Joy-Con for each player or Switch Pro Controller for each player.
 Does not support two Joy-Cons held vertically.

 Check out more Mario Kart 8 Deluxe news, tips and tricks

 If you're anxious to get racing in Mario Kart 8 Deluxe, check out our video gameplay of the first 20 minutes of the game and find out the eight characters the game needs ASAP.
 Check out the best techniques to race with and learn how you can buy the game bundled with the console, including one bundle from Nintendo.
-Find out if we'reexpecting DLC and our initial impressions of the new console it's on from back in January.
 Or you can play Mario Kart 64 on a newer console instead, if you're looking for some nostalgic throwback.
 And when all else fails, back that thang up.